05122017 Scott Group Studio Debut's Latest Hokanson Collections at New D&D Building Showroom By Lisa Vincenti

 Larry Hokanson creates Istorii, a new collection under Scott Group's high-end Hokanson label, on show at the growing carpet maker's new D&D Building showroom.

-NEW YORK -- Scott Group Studio debuts the latest Hokanson collections, Istorii and Elements, designed by Larry Hokanson, himself, in its new D&D Building showroom (suite 411) just in time for the DDB Spring Market on Wednesday, May 24.
+NEW YORK -- Scott Group Studio debuts the latest Hokanson collections, Istorii, designed by Larry Hokanson, and Elements, in its new D&D Building showroom (suite 411) just in time for the DDB Spring Market on Wednesday, May 24.
 Istorii, an eight-piece collection inspired by Larry Hokanson's interest in Russian history and culture, is handmade in Nepal using traditional carpet making methods of hand-carding, spinning, dyeing and knotting.
 Larry Hokanson founded his eponymous rug studio in 1987, selling the business to Scott Group in 2017.

 Scott Group opens D&D Building showroom that houses its three brands, including the luxury rug label Hokanson, in one space.